oikyoai/oikyo.ai/pages/case-studies.md

 ---
 layout: page
-title: Case Studies
+title: Use Cases
-subtitle: See how Oikyo.ai has helped organizations successfully adopt AI technologies and transform their operations
+subtitle: See how Oikyo.ai can help organizations in different verticals and industries successfully adopt AI technologies and transform their operations
 permalink: /case-studies/
 ---